argotorg/hevm/doc/src/completeness-and-false-positives.md

 behaviour that is not actually possible in the real world.
 This kind of overapproximation happens mostly with a STATICCALL to an unknown address.

-Secondly, false positives can happen, because hevm overapproximates the Keccak hash function via a so-called uninterpreted function.
+Secondly, false positives can happen, because hevm approximates the Keccak (i.e. SHA3) hash function via a so-called uninterpreted function.
 This means that hevm does not precisely model the Keccak function, but instead treats it as a black box.
 This can lead to keccak hash pairs that are not possible in the real world.